r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/memtests/README.txt

 (There were ASAN errors in X libraries called from Tk initialization.)

 [Results prior to 2024-02-17 were made with clang 16 and gfortran 13.2.]
+[2024-12-19
+## fortify is said to be broken with sanitizers: https://discourse.llvm.org/t/asan-fortify-source/81056
+so is no longer used.]

 clang-UBSAN:
 Using clang 19 built with libc++/libc++abi as the default C++ library,